ichuang/pyqsp/additional_notes/DESIGN_DOC_QSP_LBFGR.md

 			- Computes mean of those objectives
 			- Computes how much change from last iteration `ad`
 			- Breaks if step gets too small (decreasing multiplicatively by gamma), or *if too large?*
+				- *NOTE*: these look like the Wolfe conditions following from an inexact line search.
+We require that the slope is reduced sufficiently (we're not stepping too far), and that we're making progress.
 		- Then we move onto a final step in the outer overall loop
 			- Set as phi the temp theta found in previous step
 			- Compute the objective and the *MAX* of those samples